xmos/lib_xua/README.rst

 - MIDI input/output (Compliant to USB Class Specification for MIDI devices)

-- DSD output (Native and DoP mode) at DSD64 and DSD128 rates
+- DSD output ("native" and DoP mode) at DSD64 and DSD128 rates

 - Mixer with flexible routing

-- Simple playback controls via Human Interface Device (HID)
+- Simple playback controls via USB Human Interface Device (HID) Class

-- Support for operation with Apple devices (requires software module sc_mfi for MFI licensees only - please contact XMOS)

 Note, not all features may be supported at all sample frequencies, simultaneously or on all devices.
-Some features also require specific host driver support.
+Some features may also require specific host driver support.

 Software version and dependencies .................................

 The CHANGELOG contains information about the current and previous versions.
-For a list of direct dependencies, look for DEPENDENT_MODULES in lib_xua/module_build_info.

 Related Application Notes
 .........................